Sarah358/sepa-pts/README.md

 # SEPA PTS (PROJECT TRACKING SYSTEM)
 # BUILDING A DISTRIBUTED APPLICATION SYSTEM WITH HETEROGENEOUS CLIENTS USING .NET AND PYTHON.

-Sepa pts involves building a distributed system that will enable sepa students to access sepa sprint projects online with the help of team leaders assigned by the admin.
-The system will also allow the students to track their overrall progress.
+Sepa pts involves building a distributed system that will enable users to access projects online with the help of team leaders assigned by the admin.
+The system will also allow the users to track their overrall progress.
 Each project has specific requirements and gives the opportunity to be creative.

 ## Admin Role
 1. Setting up the project